 B.A., M.A.
 (Political Science) British Columbia

 Paul joined the School of Journalism in 2005 after more than 30 years as a reporter, editor and broadcaster.
 He served as chair until 2010.
-His broad experience, including six years as a foreign correspondent in Latin America, serves as background for his courses in reporting, feature writing and the history of news.
-He has also taught international reporting, copy editing, media ethics, and Critical Issues in Journalism.
+He has reported from five continents, spent six years as a foreign correspondent in Latin America, and has been a mentor to scores of journalists and journalism students.
+Besides his current Ryerson courses he has taught introductory reporting, international reporting, copy editing, media ethics, and Critical Issues in Journalism.

 Paul studied at Harvard University in 1983-84 as the first Martin Wise Goodman Canadian Nieman Fellow.
 Columbia University awarded him the Maria Moors Cabot prize in 2000 for his reporting on the Americas.
 He maintains a keen interest in Latin America and continues to write and comment on media issues and international affairs.
 His publication credits include the annual Canada Among Nations, Canadian Foreign Policy, the Mexican Review of Canadian Studies, International Journal, the Literary Review of Canada and the Encyclopaedia Britannica’s Book of the Year.

-Canadian journalism education, the history of international news coverage in Canada, challenges to freedom of expression.
+Canadian journalism education, the history of international news coverage in Canada, challenges to freedom of expression and access to information.

 JRN 303 - Feature Reporting Workshop